 Laundry is one of those household chores that feels like there's never a real end to, as there always seems to be one of the stages needing your attention - whether it's the pre-sorting, the washing, hanging out the clothes, sorting, folding, ironing, putting away....
 And if you let it get out of hand, it can take a huge amount of time and effort to get back on top of it!

-And be sure to stay tuned for next week's episode of The Organised You TV, where I'm giving you a tour of my new laundry room, and how I set it up to make doing laundry as painless as possible!
+Be sure to stay tuned for next week's episode of The Organised You TV, where I'm giving you a tour of my new laundry room, and how I set it up to make doing laundry as painless as possible!

-So what are the benefits of having an organised laundry system?
+What are the benefits of having an organised laundry system?

 - Everyone always has clean clothes